reactor3d/reactor/README.md

 ### Who do I talk to? ###

-* Speak with Gabriel Reiser (gabe@reisergames.com) on what is currently needed or [visit the roadmap](http://code.reisergames.com/reactor/wiki)
+* Speak with Gabriel Reiser (gabe@reisergames.com) on what is currently needed